UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day2.md

     - Something like arrayrun ?
 N copies with different input ?
 Typical for Monte-Carlo simulations.
     - Arrayrun works well.
 But then it does not make sense to try to increase the number of cores or the number of tasks?
     - A threaded numpy library might help, but does your code spend much time in numpy ?
     - Something like numba?
-I'm not sure exaclty how much time is spent inside numpy operations, but I would guess a fair bit
+I'm not sure exactly how much time is spent inside numpy operations, but I would guess a fair bit
     - Print out a timestamp before and after call to numpy and you'll know.
     - Try setting OMP_NUM_THREADS=4 or something and run a test with numpy, some of the numpy libs are threaded.
 Intel have versions that are multithreaded.
     - I will try that, thank you.
 And that means that it is sometimes possible to run stuff on multiple cores even in pure numpy?
 But if you want more control parallelization libaries are good?